ITALIAN LANDSLIDE INVENTORY (IFFI)

 Further actions

-Re-funding of the IFFI Inventory to update and integrate the national database.
+Refinancing of the IFFI Inventory for the updating and integration of the national database.

 Data collection frequency